 Ask the Customer To Delete It

 Firstly, you can send a message to the reviewer and ask them to delete their review.
-Note that this only works if the reviewer is not anonymous – that is, they have to have a registered Google account.
-Since most Google reviewers have a registered account these days, getting in contact with people shouldn’t be difficult.
+Note that this only works if the reviewer is not anonymous – that is, they must have a registered Google account.
+Since most Google reviewers have a registered account, getting in contact with people shouldn’t be difficult.

-For the best results, offer a heartfelt and honest apology to the person who wrote the negative review (provided they have a legitimate grievance, that is).
-You can also sweeten the deal by offering them a discount or refund, depending on the review’s context and details.
+For the best results, offer a heartfelt and honest apology to the person who wrote the negative review (provided they have a legitimate grievance).
+Depending on the review's context and details, you can also sweeten the deal by offering them a discount or refund.

 Use your best judgment as a business leader when asking customers to delete negative reviews.
 The last thing you want is for them to edit their review and exploit the fact that you contacted them.
 If a customer doesn’t want to play ball or is unnecessarily aggressive, move on to one of the other strategies.